 - Income must be at, or below, 50% of the median income.

-As of April 23, 2018 the following are the income guidelines for IHMS services.
+As of April 23, 2018 the following are the MONTHLY income guidelines for IHMS services.
 These amounts are set by the Department of Housing and Urban Development and are revised each year.
 When calculating income include ALL INCOME from ALL SOURCES for ALL PEOPLE WHO ARE STAYING IN THE HOUSE, before taxes, for the past SIX MONTHS.